matrix-org/matrix-spec-proposals/proposals/2787-portable-identities.md

 Note that there is no MXID in the `"sender"` and `"state_key"` fields, nor in the `"signatures"` field of the event itself - these are now referencing the UPKs.

+Multiple servers wanting to join on behalf of the same user should send their own membership events, each with an attestation as created and signed by the user.
+There may be a need for clients to disambiguate users.

 ### Timeline event format